gaetansenn/parcel-stores-locator/README.md

 > Module to Expose and draw on the map the locations of parcel retrieval from most shippers such as UPS, DHL, La Poste ...

+## Requirements
+Please use the version of node 13 if you want to support native i18n or include intl during node compilation

 ## Features

 - Api plugin (SSR, Client side) to return locations according to provider (Ups and more soon)